Sylvester Turner: U.S. House of Representatives

+Turner served in Congress until his death on March 5, 2025.
+Harris County Attorney Christian Menefee was elected to replace Turner in a runoff special election on January 31, 2026.

 Political positions

 Ride sharing mobile apps

 In 2016, Turner voiced his support for stricter laws regulating Uber and other ridesharing services.

 LGBT rights

 Turner, while running against Bill King in the 2015 Houston mayoral runoff election, stated he was "100 percent" committed to reenacting Houston Equal Rights Ordinance (HERO) and attacked Bill King for saying he would not revisit the issue of HERO or his support from the Campaign for Houston.

 Consumer protections

-Turner discussing Houston's path to becoming a smart city at an event by New America in January 2019.

 In 1999, Turner voted to restructure the electric utility industry in Texas to allow customers competition and consumer choice.
 During his time in the legislature, he also worked to continue to protect Texans, voting for bills preventing gas companies from cutting off service during freezing temperatures, limiting the amount utility companies could raise rates in order to fund certain projects, such as building electric poles and wires, without first getting approval from state regulators, and authoring legislation that required the Public Utility Commission to conduct cost-benefit analyses of any proposals from utility companies that would add more than $100 million to annual consumer electricity costs.
 During the 84th session, Turner authored legislation that would prohibit electricity companies from charging customers "minimum usage fees" when they used too little electricity.
 Turner also voted to allow the Public Utility Commission to issue emergency cease-and-desist orders, without first going to a court, to companies whose actions threaten the state's electricity supply.
 During the 83rd session, he joined a campaign to encourage low-income Texans to enroll in "LITE-UP Texas", a program "authorized by the Texas Legislature through which participants could reduce the monthly cost of electric service by 82%."
 In the 84th session, he authored a bill to extend this discount program for another two years, until the end of 2017.
 He also co-authored a bill to help ensure persons living in multi-family residences are alerted when their electricity bill has not been paid.